-MCE 699 Master's Thesis (9-0-9).
+MCE 699 Master's Thesis (9 credits).
 Requires students to complete original research work in the field of study.
 Requires the thesis to be completed under the supervision of a faculty member serving as thesis advisor, and a final defense to the examining committee.
 Graded as Pass/Fail.
-Prerequisite: permission of program director.

-MTR
+Prerequisite: approval of department head; prerequisite/ concurrent: MCE 695.

-Mechatronics Engineering
+MTR Mechatronics Engineering

-MTR 501 Introduction to
+MTR 501 Introduction to Mechatronics (2-3-3).

-Mechatronics (2-3-3).
 Covers applied mechanical and electrical engineering principles used in mechatronics products.
-Introduces students to system modeling of mechanics. electromechanics, basic electronics design, signal processing and conditioning filters, power amplifiers and switches, semiconductor devices. and thermal and fluidic systems.
+Introduces students to system modeling of mechanics, electromechanics, basic electronics design, signal processing and conditioning filters, power amplifiers and switches, semiconductor devices, and thermal and fluidic systems.
 Develops design skills in mechanisms. electronics devices and software in order to create, test and verify system functions.
 Includes laboratory projects.
 Graded as Pass/Fail.
 Prerequisite: admission to the MSMTR program.
-Lab/Tech fee rate A applies.